wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-script-lamp.md

 #Deploy a LAMP app using the Azure CustomScript Extension for Linux#

- Resource Manager model. [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the Resource Manager model.

 The Azure CustomScript Extension for Linux provides a way to customize your virtual machines (VMs) by running arbitrary code written in any scripting language supported by the VM (for example, Python, and Bash).
 This provides a very flexible way to automate application deployment to multiple machines.

-You can deploy the CustomScript Extension using the Azure Management Portal, Windows PowerShell, or the Azure Command-Line Interface (Azure CLI).
+You can deploy the CustomScript Extension using the Azure Classic Management Portal, Windows PowerShell, or the Azure Command-Line Interface (Azure CLI).

 In this article we'll use the Azure CLI to deploy a simple LAMP application to an Ubuntu VM created using the classic deployment model.